-It took some time to understand the happenings inside a dystopian state where all young kids are stuck at some place in The Maze called The Glade.
+It took some time to understand the happenings inside a dystopian state where all young kids are stuck at someplace in The Maze called The Glade.
 The Glade has four large walls and each wall has The Door which opens every morning and closes every evening before the dark.
-To reveal the mystery and dig the existence of the outside world from those Doors, few of the captives run and return before evening to collect the info.
-The runners then reveal that there are many creatures towards the path which has appendages such as spikes and shears.
+To reveal the mystery and dig into the existence of the outside world from those Doors, a few of the captives run and return before evening to collect the info.
+The runners then reveal that there are many creatures on the path which has appendages such as spikes and shears.
 Those creatures are called The Grievers.

 The fittest will survive and return back to The Creators who sent them on trials in The Maze.
-The Creators are a group of agents of the organisation called WICKED (World In Catastrophe Killzone Experiment Department).
-This organisation was formed to find the cure for The Flare, a virus that eats away the brain of the human and turns them into cannibals.
-The humans who suffer this disease are called The Cranks.
+The Creators are a group of agents of the organization called WICKED (World In Catastrophe Killzone Experiment Department).
+This organization was formed to find the cure for The Flare, a virus that eats away the brain of humans and turns them into cannibals.
+The humans who suffer from this disease are called The Cranks.

 The book, written by James Dashner, obviously is more open to defining the major characters and the places mentioned.
 What is more of an interest is how the pages are making Thomas build for a certain cause.
 How he is grabbing the attention of everyone in the book is very natural.
 Teresa has a more onscreen appearance in the film as compared to the book as she is in a coma for more than half of the reading since her arrival in The Maze.
 Also, both Thomas and Teresa are telepathic in the book.
 Why not in the film?
 Well, I believe it does make sense.